dmodalek/Awesome-Wordpress/README.md

 ## Features

+* Picturefill with High-Res Options for Content Images
 * Livereloading the browser and file injection upon changes in CSS, JS or HTML
 * Sourcemaps for CSS and JS
 * Automatic CSS Vendor prefixes